elkar-ai/elkar-a2a/README.md

 uvicorn main:app --host 0.0.0.0 --port 5001
 ```

-### 🚀 Using Elkar's Managed Service
+### 🚀 Onboarding your Agent with Elkar's Managed Service

-To connect your agent to Elkar's managed task store and benefit from persistent task history and management features, you can use `ElkarClientStore`.
+To connect your agent to Elkar's managed service and benefit from persistent task history, observability and management features, you can use `ElkarClientStore`.

-1. **Connect to Elkar's managed service and create an agent:**
-    Visit [Elkar's website](https://app.elkar.co).
-Create a tenant in settings and then create an agent.
+1. **Create a Tenant**
+- Go to Settings
+- Click on Tenants, “Create Tenant”, choose a name, and save
+2. **Create an Agent**
+- Go back to the main menu
+- Navigate to Agents and click “Add a new agent”

-2.  **Get an API Key:**
+3. **Generate an API Key**
+- Click on your newly created agent
+- Navigate to the API Keys tab and click “Generate API Key”
-    You'll need an API key for the agent.
-Copy the API key, it will never be shown again.
+Copy the API key now — it will not be shown again

-3.  **Modify your agent code:**
+4.  **Modify your agent code:**

 ```python
 from elkar.a2a_types import *